sulu/sulu/UPGRADE.md

 ## dev-master

+### DocumentFixtures changed

+The document fixtures should be changed to services and be tagged with `sulu.document_manager_fixture`.
+When using the symfony autoconfigure feature this is done automatically.

 ### Added webspace as reserved property name

 The term `webspace` cannot be used as name in XML templates anymore, because we need the page API to return the